urql-graphql/urql/docs/concepts/core-package.md

 ```

 Since the streams in `urql` operate synchronously, internally this method subscribes to
-`client.executeQuery` but unsubscribes immediately.
+`client.executeQuery` and unsubscribes immediately.
 If a result is available in the cache it will be
-resolved synchronosuly before we immediately unsubscribe, otherwise this will cause no request to be
-sent to the GraphQL API.
+resolved synchronosuly prior to the unsubscribe.
+If not, the query is cancelled and no request will be sent to the GraphQL API.

 ## Common Utilities in Core